stokedbloke/emir/README.md

 **Public variables** (those prefixed with `NEXT_PUBLIC_`) are exposed to the browser and must not contain sensitive information.
 All other variables are private and only available to server-side code (API routes, server functions).

 **Note:** Vercel and Next.js automatically determine public/private status based on the variable name prefix.
 No extra configuration is needed—just use the correct naming convention.

+## Voice Cloning Feature

+### Overview
+The app now includes an ElevenLabs-powered voice cloning feature that allows users to create personalized voice clones from their audio recordings.
+This feature is designed to be simple and user-friendly while maintaining privacy and managing API usage efficiently.

+### How It Works
+1. **Voice Clone Creation**: Users can clone their voice after recording a reflection by clicking "Clone Voice"
+2. **Voice Clone Replacement**: Existing voice clones can be "improved" by replacing them with new audio recordings
+3. **Automatic TTS**: Once a voice clone is created, it's automatically used for text-to-speech instead of the default voice
+4. **One Clone Per User**: The system maintains only one voice clone per user to prevent API quota accumulation

+### Technical Implementation
+- **API Endpoints**:
+  - `POST /api/voice-clone` - Creates new voice clones
+  - `POST /api/voice-clone/improve` - Replaces existing voice clones with improved versions
+  - `DELETE /api/voice-clone/delete` - Removes voice clones
+- **ElevenLabs Integration**: Uses instant voice cloning API for immediate use
+- **Audio Processing**: Converts WebM audio to the format required by ElevenLabs
+- **State Management**: Voice clone IDs are persisted in localStorage and managed in React state

+### User Experience
+- **Simple Toggle**: Single button to clone/replace voice
+- **Immediate Feedback**: Toast notifications for success/failure states
+- **Seamless Integration**: Voice clones automatically used for TTS without additional configuration
+- **Manual Control**: Users can manually delete voice clones when desired

+### Privacy & Security
+- Audio recordings are processed by ElevenLabs but not permanently stored
+- Voice clone IDs are stored locally and not shared across devices
+- No audio data is stored in the app's database

 ## Global Admin Settings for Summary and TTS